Have you ever paid full price for something, only to catch it on sale a week later?

 Amazon Prime Day (13th/14th) | Amazon Goods, Back to School Warm-Up, Video Games

 Video Games: Those who prefer bright screens to sunlight will tell you that mid-summer is a great time for gamers.
-Steam, the largest gaming retailer, has a whopping discount sale (this can start from the end of June, running into July).
+Steam, the largest gaming retailer, has a whopping discount sale (this can start from the end of June, and run into July).
 [PCGamer]

 Back to School | Back to School, Laptops/Tablets, Wine, Tax-Free Days, Swimwear